askjohngeorge/video-transcription-tool/README.md

 - Download videos from URLs (YouTube, etc.) using yt-dlp
 - Transcribe audio using OpenAI's Whisper speech recognition model
 - Support for various Whisper model sizes (tiny, base, small, medium, large)
-- Add timestamps to transcriptions at configurable intervals
+- Optional timestamps at configurable intervals or for all detected segments
 - Save transcriptions to text files
 - Option to preserve downloaded videos